Baylor vs. TCU Women's Basketball Predictions & Picks - January 3

 Baylor Schedule Analysis

-- Baylor has tied for the 18th-most Quadrant 2 victories in the country (two).
+- Baylor has two wins versus Quadrant 2 teams, tied for the 18th-most in Division 1.

-- The Bears have four wins against Quadrant 3 opponents, tied for the 11th-most in the country.
+- The Bears have tied for the 11th-most Quadrant 3 wins in the country (four).

 Get tickets for any college basketball game this season at Ticketmaster!